connor-hanan/diamond_price_prediction/README.md

 # Project Overview
 ---
-Using everyones favorite Diamond dataset, I was able to predict the selling price of the Diamonds in the data with a high degree of accuracy wiht the variables I was given.
+Using everyone's favorite Diamond dataset, I was able to predict the selling price of the diamonds in the data with a high degree of accuracy using the variables I was given.
 ### Tools
 - Python was used to transform, explore, evaluate the data, and to build the machine learning model.
   - Powershell was used to create a custom 'Conda' virtual enviroment and to install all the nessecary packages.
 - PowerBI was used to visualize the data and the model results.
 ## Python
-In the following section I'll walkthrough key points of the project as well as some of the code.
+In the following section, I'll walk through key points of the project as well as some of the code.
 ---
-To give you an idea of what the data looks like I'll first display the first 5 rows out of the 53,940 in the entire dataset.
+Let's take a look at the data before we proceed further.
 ```python
 df.head()
 ```